-The certification process is a two step process and the diagram below shows how your application will progress to full membership of the RFS.
-You can click on the diagram to enlarge it.
+The certification process is a two-step process and the diagram below shows how your application will progress to full membership of the RFS.

 To start the process of joining the Responsible Fishing Scheme, click HERE to download the Application Pack.